dbrown1262-design/scale-system/Docs/Harvesting SOP.md

 1. In the admin menu, select:
    - Crop: 1
    - Strain: Test Strain
+2. The application will query the database and display the number of plants for that strain.
+3. Adjust the "Number of Labels" if needed.
-2. Click Print Tags.
+4. Click Print Tags.
-3. Confirm that one test label prints correctly.
+5. Confirm that labels print correctly with the strain name centered on each label.

-**Print Production Tags**
+**Print Production Labels**

 1. Select the correct Crop Number.
 2. For each strain in the crop:
    - Select the strain.
+   - The system automatically queries scaleplants table and displays the plant count.
+   - Verify or adjust the "Number of Labels" field as needed.
    - Click Print Tags.
-   - Verify that tags for all plants in the strain have been printed.
+   - Verify that the correct number of strain name labels have been printed.

 #### 4.3 Label Plants

+**Prepare Tags**

-Locate the 8-inch plastic wrap-around plant tags.
+1. Locate the pre-numbered plant tags from Metric.

-Affix one printed label to each plastic tag.
+2. Affix one printed strain name label to the back of each Metric tag.

+**Apply Tags to Plants**

-Apply the tag to each plant:
+1. Apply one numbered Metric tag to each plant:

-Wrap the tag around the stem above the first branch.
+   - Attach the tag to the plant stem above the first branch.

-Ensure the tag is secure and will not fall off during harvest.
+   - Ensure the tag is secure and will not fall off during harvest.
+   - Verify the Metric number on the front is visible.
+   - Verify the strain name label on the back is secure.

+**Verification**

 Confirm that every plant is labeled before proceeding to harvest.

+---

 ### 5. Quality & Compliance Checks

-- All plants in the crop must have a readable, affixed tag prior to harvest.
+- All plants in the crop must have a readable, affixed Metric tag with strain name label prior to harvest.
 - Tag count should match the number of plants imported from Bamboo.
-- Damaged or unreadable tags must be reprinted immediately.
+- Damaged or unreadable strain labels must be reprinted immediately.

 ### 6. Records